-Revenues for federal government contract work performed by our Federal Services and IT, Energy and Management Consulting Groups depend on contract funding ("bookings"), and bookings generally occur when contract funding documentation is received.
+Revenues for federal government contract work performed by our Federal Services and IT, Energy and Management Consulting groups depend on contract funding ("bookings"), and bookings generally occur when contract funding documentation is received.
 Funded contract backlog is an indicator of potential future revenue for these groups.
 While bookings and funded contract backlog generally result in revenue, occasionally we will have funded contract backlog that expires or is de-obligated upon contract completion and does not generate revenue.

-Bookings for our Supply Chain Management and Aviation Groups occur at the time of sale.
-Accordingly, these groups do not generally have funded contract backlog and it is not an indicator of their potential future revenues.
-Due to the proportion of total revenues now generated by our Supply Chain Management and Aviation Groups, we are revising our disclosure relative to bookings and funded contract backlog to include only our Federal Services and IT, Energy and Management Consulting Groups.
+Bookings for our Supply Chain Management and Aviation groups occur at the time of sale.
+Accordingly, these groups do not generally have funded contract backlog and such a backlog is not an indicator of their potential future revenues.
+Due to the proportion of total revenues generated by our Supply Chain Management and Aviation groups, we include only our Federal Services and IT, Energy and Management Consulting groups in our disclosure relative to bookings and funded contract backlog.

-A summary of our bookings and revenues for our Federal Services and IT, Energy and Management Consulting Groups for the three months ended March 31, 2015 and 2014, and funded contract backlog for these groups as of March 31, 2015 and 2014 is as follows:
+A summary of our bookings and revenues for our Federal Services and IT, Energy and Management Consulting groups for the six months ended June 30, 2015 and 2014, and funded contract backlog for these groups as of June 30, 2015 and 2014 is as follows: